What is torture prevention?

 Torture prevention requires a three-stages approach that is best summarised in a “House of prevention”:

-First, an effective legal framework must be in place that both prohibits and prevents torture and other form of ill-treatment.
+First, an effective legal framework must be in place that both prohibits and prevents torture and ill-treatment, as well as legal safeguards.

 Secondly, these laws and regulations need to be applied in practice.
 Implementation is achieved through training (of the police and other actors), development of procedural safeguards (video-recording of interrogations; registers in prisons) as well as through sanctions in case of non-respect of the law.
 All these interventions would form the “walls of the house”.